JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

 app or browse in **Query Library**.
 This tutorial focuses instead on helping you construct custom queries yourself.

+This tutorial builds on the [full J1QL documentation][j1ql-doc] using some common use cases.

 ## Part 1 - Simple Root query

 First, let’s try this query: